-The Forest Project Protocol (FPP) provides guidance for the development of forest carbon projects.
-The FPP addresses eligibility and accounting requirements for the calculation of emissions removals and reductions associated with reforestation, improved forest management, and avoided conversion projects.
+The Forest Protocol (FP) provides guidance for the development of forest carbon projects.
+The FP addresses eligibility and accounting requirements for the calculation of emissions removals and reductions associated with reforestation, improved forest management, and avoided conversion projects.

 The documents and tools below are companions to the protocol and must be used for project development and verification oversight.
 Forms for requesting verification or project development assistance are found below.